-Overall, the postgame press conferences after the Heat's victories or failures (sweet, sweet crowd-pleasing failures) were small spectacles during these finals.
-After one game, I "challenged" LeBron's interpretation of events, and was hailed by web sites and my fellow journalists alike for being a sort of truth-teller.
-A few games later, Gregg Doyel, columnist for cbs.com asked James, "LeBron, three games in a row for you fourth quarter, not much.
+Overall, the postgame news conferences after the Heat's victories or failures (sweet, sweet crowd-pleasing failures) were small spectacles during these finals.
+After one game, I "challenged" James' interpretation of events and was hailed by websites and my fellow journalists alike for being a sort of truth-teller.
+A few games later, Gregg Doyel, columnist for CBSSports.com, asked James, "LeBron, three games in a row for you fourth quarter — not much.
 That's the moment superstars become superstars.
 Seems like you are almost shrinking from it.
 What's going on?"

-Doyel's question was the general exception to the post-game press conference, in that it was phrased to get a rise out of a player.
-That question, like my question, the hater question, even a "did you choke?" question asked of James and Wade were all fair game.
+Doyel's question was the general exception to the postgame news conference, in that it was phrased to get a rise out of a player.
+That question, like my question, the hater question, even a "Did you choke?" question asked of James and Wade were all fair game.
 Some yielded very good answers.

-Doyel is a button pusher, and his gladiatorial conception of a press conference where either questioner or answerer kills the other isn't shared by most of the people asking questions.
+Doyel is a button pusher, and his gladiatorial conception of a news conference where either questioner or answerer kills the other isn't shared by most of the people asking questions.